 To make matter worse, most teachers are themselves pretty unclear about the controversies which swirl at the heart of the subject: it’s rather as if political studies teachers had no idea what conservatism or liberalism meant, and yet earnestly propagandised on behalf of one or another of those positions (or some confusing combination of the two), all the while blissfully unaware that that is what they are doing.

 While some of the core activity of linguistics is perhaps separable from humanist controversy, allowing it to claim for itself the status of a true ‘science’, the business of text analysis, which is the primary concern of teachers and students, quickly becomes controversial.
 It very soon leads to profound questions regarding the extent of human agency, the nature of social and historical change, and the possibility of political progress.
 Our community holds no consensus on these questions, so the most honest and productive way of teaching text analysis is to offer a pared-down, simplified menu of interpretive possibilities, and the opportunity to consider how they might relate to texts under discussion.
-This includes the essential question as to how much texts are our tools; and how much we might be theirs.
+This includes the essential question as to how much texts are our tools, as well as how much we might be theirs.